-Nathan and I met in the lobby in the Depot Inn & Suites at 8:00 AM and headed to Gibbs via US Highway 63 to Route F to the bridge over the BNSF mainline.
-Even though it was cold this morning we weren't going to leave until we had one train in each direction.
+Nathan Chidester and I met in the lobby of the Depot Inn & Suites in La Planta at 8:00 AM and headed to Gibbs via US Highway 63 to Route F to the bridge over the BNSF mainline.
+Even though it was cold this morning, we were not going to leave until we had one train in each direction.

 BNSF 1029 West at Gibbs.

-BNSF 4812 West at the Route P Bridge.
-From here we returned north to MO Highway 6 then right on MO 15 to the bridge over the BNSF mainline at West Baring.
+BNSF 4812 West.
+From here we returned north to Missouri Highway 6, turned right on Missouri 15 to the bridge over the BNSF mainline at West Baring.

-The Southwest Chief at West Baring from the MO Highway 15 bridge.
-From here we took MO Highway 15 to Edina where we got on MO Highway 6 and we stopped at Casey's for gas and snacks.
-We then took MO Highway 6 east to West Quincy but had some stops to make on the way there.
+The Southwest Chief at West Baring.
+Our route took us on Missouri Highway 15 to Edina where we entered Missouri Highway 6 and stopped at Casey's for petrol and snacks before taking Missouri Highway 6 east to West Quincy, but had some stops to make on the way.

 A nice park in Knox City.
 Further east we stopped in La Belle.

-The La Belle CB&Q Station was built by the QO&KC Railroad.
+The La Belle Chicago, Burlington and Quincy station was built by the Quincy, Omaha and Kansas City Railroad.

 Railroad displays in La Belle.
 From here we headed east to West Quincy.